How to Find a Word in a Document The Definitive Guide

 Using Wildcards for Flexible Searches

 What happens when you’re not 100% sure of the exact word?
-This is where wildcards come in handy.
-Think of them as placeholders for unknown characters in your search, allowing you to find all variations of a word in one go.
+Wildcards act as placeholders for unknown characters in your search, allowing you to find all variations of a word in one go.

 Let's say you're reviewing a document and can't remember if the author used "organize" or "organise."
 Instead of running two separate searches, a wildcard solves it instantly.